PFA Tips: For the Grandparents

 By Shelly McLaughlin, Pathfinders for Autism

-We call these monthly mini newsletters “Parent Tips”.
+We call these monthly mini newsletters “PFA Tips”.
 Maybe we should actually call them “Tips for Anyone that Cares About a Person with Autism”.
 Grandparents, this one’s just for you.

 “You’re mean – I’m running away to live with Grandmom”